Variyankunnath Kunjahammad Haji: Discontent of Jenmis and chiefs

 With the Manjeri Congress Conference, Jenmis and chiefs almost lost interest in freedom.
 What seen next was Nilambur Thamburam and the like who organised the Manjeri Congress Conference turning against the Khilafat-Non-cooperation movement.
 M. P. Narayana Menon says Jenmis and prominent Congress leaders in Malabar expressed concern about this organised activity of Mappilas.

 Spread of Congress

-With the Manjeri Congress Conference, Congress got placed in Eranad.
+With the Manjeri Congress Conference, Congress got established in Eranad.
 This conference helped the activities of the Congress to spread to the rural areas of Malabar.

 Congress and Khilafat Movement

 Gandhiji was invited to the Delhi Khilafat Conference in April 1919.
 In that conference, Gandhi declared the full support of the Congress to the Khilafat Movement.

 Non-cooperation movement

-The Non-cooperation movement spread like a wildfire in Malabar with the coming of Mahatma Gandhi and Moulana Shoukathali as part of the Khilafat-Congress non-cooperation movement in Kozhikode.
+The non-cooperation movement spread like a wildfire in Malabar with the coming of Mahatma Gandhi and Moulana Shoukathali as part of the Khilafat-Congress non-cooperation movement in Kozhikode.
 On 20 August 1920 both of them got a huge reception at the Kozhikode beach.